Buying A Home After Foreclosure In Florida

 Fix your credit

 - Saving money also means saving for an emergency.
-More and more we see this are a requirement by many lenders before approval for a loan.
-You should consider having at least 6 month living expense saved up.
+More and more we see this requirements by many lenders before approval for a loan.
+You should consider having at least 6-month living expense saved up.
 This emergency fund is to be used only when you are out of work or lose some income for whatever reason.
 This emergency cushion should bring you over hard times you may face in the future.
 Save this separate to your down payment and closing cost.

 Don’t buy what you cannot afford